A greedy approach for increased vehicle utilization in ridesharing networks: Our Proposed Model

 \subsubsection{Backward Greedy (BG)}

-After selecting the node that has the maximum requests from the source as the destination point of the window, we need to select the set of connected nodes between these points and this set of points should have higher expected requests within the detour constraints of the user onboard.
-The first approach to selecting these nodes is Backward Greedy, and as the name suggests this approach selects the set of points greedily in backward direction i.e., after the source and destination are fixed, this approach checks the nodes that are directly connected to the destination and greedily returns the one that has the highest requests to the destination.
-If the selected node that has the highest requests to the destination is connected directly to the source, then the path is complete and the window is moved forward.
-However, if it is not connected, then the procedure is repeated and the nodes with maximum requests to the already connected nodes with the destination are returned.
+After selecting the node that has the maximum expected requests from the source as the destination point of the window, we need to select the set of connected nodes between these points and this set of nodes should have higher expected requests within the detour constraints of the passengers onboard.
+The first approach to selecting these nodes is Backward Greedy, and as the name suggests this approach selects the set of nodes greedily in backward direction i.e., after the source and destination points of the window are fixed, this approach checks the nodes that are directly connected to the destination and greedily returns the one that has the highest expected requests to the destination.
+If the selected node that has the highest expected requests to the destination is connected directly to the source, then the path is complete and the window is slid.
+However, if it is not connected, then the procedure is repeated and the nodes with maximum expected requests to the already connected nodes with the destination are returned.
 In this way, we continue till the source node is reached.
-Thus in this approach, we backtrack from the destination until we reach the source node with the connected set of vertices. \\ \begin{breakablealgorithm} \textbf{Algorithm 1:} Backward greedy approach for finding approximate path through $k$-hop sliding window \hrule
+Thus in this approach, we backtrack from the destination until we reach the source node with the connected set of nodes.